FabioAntonicoli/REPLY-LUISS-anomalydetection-806081/README.md

 ---

 Even though the pipeline presented is subject to data availability constraints, it outlines a complete approach to time series forecasting and anomaly detection in real transactional contexts, paving the way for further improvements and customizations according to the specific application domain.

+### In this project, AI was used to provide better translation